Anubisss/SmarterZip/README.md

   - All states refresh automatically every 60s
   - Simple responsive design
   - Rooms/devices can be renamed/ignored via config files
+- Scheduler page
+  - New scheduled tasks can be created
+  - Tasks can be deleted
+  - Each task will run once a day
+  - Displays the last execution time for each task

 ### Limitations